Dabo Swinney: 2011 season

 In 2011, Swinney led the Tigers to a 10–3 record that included an ACC Championship, the Tigers' first since 1991.
 They earned a trip to the Orange Bowl, their first major-bowl appearance since the 1981 national championship season.
 During a pre-game ESPN interview prior to the 2012 Orange Bowl, Swinney said, "Hopefully when this thing is over, people are going to be talking about the Clemson defense."
 The comment proved to be prescient as #15 Clemson went on to lose to the #23 West Virginia Mountaineers, 70–33, conceding an all-time record number of points scored in a quarter (35), half (49) and game (70) in the 109-year history of bowl games.
 Defensive coordinator Kevin Steele was fired after the game.

-Part of Swinney's success the past three years was the 2011 offensive coordinator hire of Chad Morris, who was originally seen as a risk as most of his coaching experience had been on the high school level.
-Morris brought in a fast-paced, up-tempo offense that shattered many Clemson offensive records.
+A notable addition to the Clemson coaching staff in 2011 was offensive coordinator Chad Morris, who had previously only coached at the high school level.
+Morris brought in a fast-paced, up-tempo spread offense that shattered many Clemson offensive records and influenced other coordinators around the country and in the NFL.

 Swinney was the 2011 winner of the Bobby Dodd Coach of the Year Award, which was established to honor the NCAA Division 1 football coach whose team excels on the field, in the classroom, and in the community.
 The award is named for Bobby Dodd, longtime head football coach of the Georgia Tech Yellow Jackets.
 The award was established in 1976 to honor the values that Dodd exemplified.

 2012 season

-In 2012, Swinney led Clemson to its first 11-win season since the 1981 national championship year, capping the year off with an upset victory over the #8 LSU Tigers in the Chick-fil-A Bowl.
-The Tigers finished the year at 11–2, ranked ninth in the Coaches Poll and 11th in the AP Poll.
+Swinney and Clemson started off the 2012 season with a 3–0 start.
+The Tigers suffered their first setback against #4 Florida State 49–37 in the season's fourth game.
+The team reeled off seven consecutive wins before falling to rival #13 South Carolina 27–17.
+In 2012, Swinney led Clemson to its first 11-win season since the 1981 national championship year, capping the year off with an upset 25–24 victory over the #8 LSU Tigers in the Chick-fil-A Bowl.
+The Tigers finished the year at 11–2 and ranked 11th in the AP Poll.
 Swinney was a finalist for the third time in his career for the Liberty Mutual National Coach of the Year.